nv-gha-runners/docs/docs/onboarding/index.md

 ## Next Steps

 GitHub organizations that are a member of the NVIDIA GitHub Enterprise account can go [here](./nvidia.md) to proceed with onboarding instructions.

-GitHub Organizations that are not part of the NVIDIA GitHub Enterprise account can go [here](./non-nvidia.md).